 The Elements of Digital Ethics

-I produced this chart – after months of rumination – as a summary of the many ways digital holds potential for negative impact.
+I produced this chart – after months of research, reading and rumination – as a summary of the many ways digital holds potential for negative impact.
 Alongside the chart I've provided a brief summary of the meaning of the currently six sections and 32 elements.

 I am not an opponent of digital.
 I am a proponent of responsible innovation.
 To make responsible choices you need to understand what could go wrong.
 The chart is not meant to dissuade but rather to make aware and encourage more careful and considered choices in a digital world.
 Feel free to use the chart as an everyday tool, as a conversation starter and as an outline for teaching.